Skip to content

 Note

-Due to a technical limitation, we limit the number of indexed characters in String fields to 1000 characters.
-This means that when searching the runs table, only the first 1000 characters will be considered.
+Due to a technical limitation, only 1000 characters are indexed in String fields.
+This means that when searching the experiments table, only the first 1000 characters are considered.

 fetch()#